TheEvergreenStateCollege/dgp-25au/notes/SoftwareSetup.md

 ## Clone Class Repo and Build

-13. Clone the class repo (you'll need to create a github account first and submit your username as part of HW1 on Canvas)
+13. Clone the class repo (you'll need to create a github account first and submit your username as part of HW1 on Canvas) by pasting the following into the Git Bash command-line.
 ```
 git clone git@github.com:TheEvergreenStateCollege/dgp-25au.git
 ```